dttzyjw0012/AospXpert/README.md

 - Android 13 stable QPR3 (starting from December 2022 firmware till QPR3): [starting with v.2.5]() up until the latest stable/canary versions.
 - Android 14: [starting with v.2.9]() up until the latest stable/canary versions.
 <hr>
-- Android 15 beta builds: only latest canary version (anytime)
+- Android 15 or 16: only latest canary version (anytime)
 <hr>

 ### **Prerequisites:**
 - Compatible ROM (see Compatibility text above)
 - Device Rooted with Magisk 24.2+ or KSU
-- LSPosed (Zygisk Version preferred) (For Android 14+ use [LSPosed_mod](https://github.com/mywalkb/LSPosed_mod/releases))
+- LSPosed (Zygisk Version preferred) (For Android 14+ use [LSPosed fork by JingMatrix](https://github.com/JingMatrix/LSPosed/releases))
 <hr>

 ### **How to install:**
 - Download the stable magisk module according to your firmware as mentioned above
 - Install in magisk/KSU
 - Reboot (no bootloops are expected)
 - Open AOSPXpert app and apply changes